ajahne/blog/_posts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 ### Autonomous teams would:
 - Set their own goals (OKRs, KPIs)
 - Work with product owners
-- Choose how they want to organize and meet (some do scrum, some Kanban, etc.)
+- Choose how they want to organize and meet (some do Scrum, some Kanban, etc.)
 - Conduct 360 performance reviews
 - Not have a team lead